 First of all, SOC stands for Service Organization Control.

-Likewise, SOC 2 is a compliance standard for service organizations which elucidates how they should secure clients’ data and privacy.
+For instance, SOC 2 is a compliance standard for service organizations which elucidates how they should secure clients’ data and privacy.
 Well, complying with SOC 2 standards denotes a service organization’s robust security posture, which leads them to achieve loyal customers.

 However, SOC 2 criteria may be unique to each organization, depending upon their unique business practices.
-Each organization can develop controls that abide by one or more of the Trust Services Criteria to gain clients’ trust.
+Each organization shall develop controls that abide by one or more of the Trust Services Criteria to gain clients’ trust.

 Types of SOC Reports